The GBS 2018 art competition has concluded, and we are proud to present the three winners!

-The overall purpose of the Youth Competition is to involve young people from around the world in the Global Bioeconomy Summit 2018 (GBS2018) and to gather their visions of a future bioeconomy.
-With this in mind, students are invited to submit creative contributions in the form of illustrations.
-The results of the competition will be exhibited during the GBS2018.
-They will feed into the discussions on future visions of the bioeconomy and how these visions can be communicated to different audiences.
+The overall purpose of the Youth Competition was to involve young people from around the world in the Global Bioeconomy Summit 2018 (GBS2018) and to gather their visions of a future bioeconomy.
+With this in mind, students were invited to submit creative contributions in the form of illustrations and the results of the competition were exhibited during the GBS2018.

-Students are invited to submit an entry that addresses one of the following questions:
+Students were invited to submit an entry that addresses one of the following questions:

 1. What is your vision of a future bioeconomy?